YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 REPLJNLCLOSED, Replication in jeopardy as journaling for database file ddd.
 Current region seqno is xxx[XXX] and system seqno is yyy[YYY]

-Run Time Warning: This message indicates that YottaDB/GT.M turned OFF journaling and switched replication from ON to WAS_ON on the specified database.
+Run Time Warning: This message indicates that YottaDB turned OFF journaling and switched replication from ON to WAS_ON on the specified database.
 Other preceding messages identify the cause (for example, lack of disk space while writing to journal file, permissions issue while auto-switching to new journal files,and so on).
 The message also displays the region and journal sequence numbers.
 From this point, replicating updates on the primary to the secondary might or might not work depending on the backlog on the primary until replication/journaling gets turned back ON.

 Action: First, correct the cause (lack of disk space, permission issues, and so on) that turned journaling OFF.

 Execute the MUPIP SET REPLICATION=ON or MUPIP BACKUP REPLICATION=ON command to turn replication (and journaling) ON and switch to a new set of journal files.
-This command can work while processes are concurrently updating the database and causes YottaDB/GT.M to journal subsequent updates in both the journal file and journal pool (rather than only in the journal pool as it does when replication is in the WAS_ON state).
+This command can work while processes are concurrently updating the database and causes YottaDB to journal subsequent updates in both the journal file and journal pool (rather than only in the journal pool as it does when replication is in the WAS_ON state).

 Execute the MUPIP REPLIC -SOURCE -SHOWBACKLOG command.
 Note down the value of "sequence number of last transaction written to journal pool".